 Freeze the rest of your chickpeas; then they are ready for immediate use.

 Personally, I make hummus twice a week, so easy.
 If you make it regularly, this canned vs dried chickpeas costing may be of interest.

-Quick hummus is high on the agenda amongst foods that lower cholesterol.
+"Quick hummus" is high on the agenda amongst foods that lower cholesterol.

 Fatty food has become something of a swear word in today's obese world, but the truth is that you cannot live without fat.
 Cut it out and you risk getting the serious neurological conditions like Lou Gehrig's disease.

 Your nerves are coated with fat, and your brain is 60%.
-Few symptoms are more worrying that tingling in arms and hands and legs...
+Few symptoms are more worrying that tingling in arms and hands and legs.

 But get most of your fat from:

 Omega-3 fatty acids are extremely quickly oxidised (go rancid) and not only lose their omega-3 value but produce toxic breakdown products.
 Crack your own nuts wherever possible, grind your own flax seeds and buyer beware with fish oil capsules.

 EVERY week in your shopping basket...